 Foreign bodies in the ear or nose

 Children often present to the emergency department with something alien in their ear or nose.
 They’re usually in the pre-school age group and have been experimenting by sticking things in their various orifices.
 Most children can be found with a finger up their nose on a fairly regular basis, but sometimes other objects too.
 These can be among the more light-hearted of ED attendances, but only if you have some strategies to deal with them.

 4-year-old George comes into your ED with his exasperated mother.
 She explains that he’s been telling her he has a phone in his ear for the last 2 days.
 “Obviously he hasn’t”, she says, “but please would you just have a quick look so I can tell him to stop going on about it”.
 You have a quick look in his ear, and you see something blue in there.* How will you proceed?

 Some general considerations to aid success

 Preparation is key.
 This means preparing the child, and yourself, for the procedure.

 Think of foreign body removal as a one-time offer.
 You’ll generally have only one good go at it, so preparation is everything.
-This means getting the right people involved, ideally a play specialist or someone else who’s only role is to distract and calm the child.
+This means getting the right people involved, ideally, a play specialist or someone else whose only role is to distract and calm the child.
 Make sure they know what is going to happen if they are old enough to understand.
 If they are unable to keep still, position them appropriately on their parent’s lap or maybe wrapped in a blanket.
 Foreign body removal is generally not painful (or shouldn’t be) but for children who are able, nitrous oxide can be a useful aid for its anxiolytic properties in addition to distraction.